August 19, 2014

 This spring, after a couple of years of planning and preparatory work, we have reached an important milestone – the start of implementation of our new HR and payroll system.
-In December 2015, we will have a new system and new ways of handling work in the HR and payroll areas.
+We will have a new system and new ways of handling work in the HR and payroll areas.
 With the quick implementation timeline, this project requires agility, determination, and cooperation.
 We must work hard to change "the way we've always done it" and pave the way for how such efforts will be done in the future.
 The benefits to be realized are substantial.
 We will be able to standardize our processes, eliminate a high error rate in our HR and payroll functions, become more sustainable by reducing paper use, and gain the ability to focus on strategic planning instead of administrative intervention.

 I share with you the words of Henry Ford, "Coming together is a beginning.
 Keeping together is progress.
 Working together is success."
 We look forward to this success and many more.